elfsternberg/The-Backbone-Store/README.md

 # About

-The Backbone Store is a tutorial and demonstration application for the BackboneJS framework.
+The Backbone Store is a tutorial and demonstration application for BackboneJS, a javascript framework for managing data-driven websites.

 ## Installation